hyperledger/bevel/platforms/r3-corda/configuration/roles/create/certificates/node/Readme.md

     *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml
     component_name: The name of node resource

 **shell**:  It writes the database, rpcusers, vaultroottoken, keystore and networkmappassword credentials in Vault .

+#### 12. Write cordapps credentials to vault
+This task writes the corapps repository userpass credentials in Vault.

+##### Input Variables
+    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml
+    component_name: The name of node resource

+**shell**:  It writes the credentials in Vault .

+**when**:  It runs when *cordapps_details* != "", i.e. cordapps repository details are provided in the configuration file .

-#### 11. Create the Ambassador certificates
+#### 13. Create the Ambassador certificates
 This task creates the Ambassador certificates by calling create/certificates/ambassador role.

 #### Note: